THIS BLOG WAS UPDATED ON 02/02/21

 Some analysts swear that you can NEVER start any project without first mapping the As-Is.
 Others argue that mapping As-Is is a waste of valuable time and you should jump straight to the To-Be.

 The truth is, as with so many things, it really depends on a number of points.
-To help you understand more about it, in this article we explore those factors, drawing from our experience working in process management, to help you decide the right approach for your project.
+To help you understand more about it, in this article we explore those factors to help you decide the right approach for your project.

 So lets start at the beginning….

 What do we mean by As-Is and To-Be?

 In general we are talking about business processes and the need to understand them.

 As-Is process mapping is about understanding the here and now.
 It tries to answer the question;